The 2026 Nonprofit Digital Infrastructure Imperative: From Overhead to Mission Infrastructure

 - Score 5 (Optimized): Bidirectional API synchronization across donor management, accounting, volunteer systems, and impact measurement via iPaaS middleware; webhooks enable real-time data flow; unified constituent profiles.

-Dimension 2: Zero-Trust Security & Board Governance
+Dimension 2: Zero-Trust Security & Budget Thresholds

 - Score 1 (Nascent): Password-only access; no MFA; shared credentials for donor databases; board lacks cybersecurity oversight.